DataCoreSoftware/datacore-cinder-driver/README.md

-# DataCore SANsymphony Cinder volume driver for RHOSP16.1
+# DataCore SANsymphony Cinder volume driver for RHOSP 16.1

 ## Overview

+DataCore SANsymphony containerized Cinder driver provides Red Hat OpenStack Platforms' (RHOSP) Compute instances with access to the SANsymphony(TM) Software-defined Storage Platform.
+When volumes are created in RHOSP, the driver creates corresponding virtual disks in the SANsymphony server group.
+When a volume is attached to an instance in RHOSP, a Linux host is registered and the corresponding virtual disk is served to the host in the SANsymphony server group.

-This page provides detailed steps on how to install containerized Cinder driver plugin for DataCore SANsymphony in a RHOSP 16.1 environment.
+This page provides detailed steps on how to install, configure and operate the containerized Cinder driver plugin for DataCore SANsymphony in a RHOSP 16.1 environment.

 ## Prerequisites

 * Deployed overcloud with director as per the instructions in [Director Installation and Usage Guide](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/16.1/html-single/director_installation_and_usage/index).

-* DataCore SANsymphony server deployed and configured.
+* DataCore SANsymphony 10 PSP6 or later server deployed and configured.

 ## Steps

 There are two options to deploy the containerized cinder driver based on the overcloud nodes' network configuration where the cinder service is configured.
-In this example, cinder service is installed in a controller node.
+In this example, cinder service is configured in a controller node.
 If the controller node is able to access external network then follow the first option.
 Otherwise the container image has to be pulled a priori in the director and it can be deployed from the local registry.
 Both options are described below.

 ### Option 1: Controller node has external network access